 - For the deceased and their loved one’s losses and suffering

-- For the losses the deceased’s passing away caused to the estate
+- For the losses the deceased’s death caused the estate

 As mentioned above, if the parties are one and the same or they agree, they may file the two claims together.
 They will have to work together to fulfill formalities and gather evidence for every step of the claim process.
 All these will be quite difficult to accomplish without the help of a Henderson wrongful death lawyer.
 The best way to assess the contribution of the latter is to review the compensation claim process.